Dayne2x/Profile-Card-Component/README.md

 ### What I learned

-Despite this project seeming pretty straightforward I have't had the easiest time with it.
-I had issues aliging the profile photo in its' correct place and I'm not really satisfied with the solution I menaged.
+Despite this project seeming pretty straightforward I haven't had the easiest time with it.
+I had issues aliging the profile photo in its' correct place and I'm not really satisfied with the solution I managed.
 As a result of it the mobile version isn't responsive.
+UPDATE: With a few edits the page is now fully responsive and properly aligned.

 ### Continued development